CAA Constitution - By-Law No. 1 (Revised 2014)

 Each Member in good standing shall have one vote in the transaction of the Association's business and may, if absent from the Annual General Meeting, submit a vote by proxy.
 A proxy vote may be held by any other Member so designated in writing by the proxy member.
 All Members shall be notified of the right to use a proxy in the written notice of the Annual General Meeting.

 - Removal of Members

-In the case of a motion from the membership to censure or remove any member of the Association, the general membership shall be informed of the charges and conditions which have caused the action at least one month prior to the Annual General Meeting and the person or persons concerned will also be informed of the action at least one month prior to the Annual General Meeting.
-A ballot shall be delivered to the membership not later than two (2) weeks after the date of the Annual General Meeting to decide the issue.
-A two-thirds majority vote of the returned ballots shall be necessary to censure or remove said member(s).
-The balloting period shall be for one month.
+In the case of a motion from the membership to censure or remove any Member of the Association, the general membership shall be informed of the charges and conditions which have caused the action at least one month prior to the Annual General Meeting and the person or persons concerned will also be informed of the action at least one month prior to the Annual General Meeting.
+A vote shall be taken at the Annual General Meeting to decide the issue.
+A two-thirds majority vote shall be necessary to censure or remove said Member(s).

 Members of the Association may withdraw their membership status upon request to the President or the Secretary-Treasurer.
 However, membership fees will not be refunded in such a case.

 The Association shall hold an annual conference (the "Annual Conference") to foster the exchange of information and ideas amongst the Members at a place in Canada.
 The Annual Conference shall be held between April 1st and May 30th of each year.